SIN-Chun-Hung/D3-Bar-Chart/README.md

 This bar chart represents the economic data of the Federal Reserve.

-This page is created by SIN Chun Hung Simon, mathematician from The Hong Kong University of Science and Technology (HKUST).

 The dataset is from FreeCodeCamp Project.

+This page owner information.

+SIN,Chun Hung SIMON.

+HKUST graduate.

+Mathematician.
+Developer.